Methods of detecting exoplanets: Imaging instruments

 Several planet-imaging-capable instruments are installed on large ground-based telescopes, such as Gemini Planet Imager, VLT-SPHERE, the Subaru Coronagraphic Extreme Adaptive Optics (SCExAO) instrument, or Palomar Project 1640.
 In space, there are currently no dedicated exoplanet imaging instruments.
-Although the James Webb Space Telescope does have some exoplanet imaging capabilities, it has not specifically been designed and optimised for that purpose.
+Although the James Webb Space Telescope does have some exoplanet imaging capabilities, it has not specifically been designed and optimized for that purpose.
 The Nancy Grace Roman Space Telescope will be the first space observatory to include a dedicated exoplanet imaging instrument.
 This instrument is designed by JPL as a demonstrator for a future large observatory in space that will have the imaging of Earth-like exoplanets as one of its primary science goals.
 Concepts such as the LUVOIR or the HabEx have been proposed.

 In 2010, a team from NASA's Jet Propulsion Laboratory demonstrated that a vortex coronagraph could enable small scopes to directly image planets.
 They did this by imaging the previously imaged HR 8799 planets, using just a 1.5 meter-wide portion of the Hale Telescope.

 Another promising approach is nulling interferometry.

 It has also been proposed that space-telescopes that focus light using zone plates instead of mirrors would provide higher-contrast imaging, and be cheaper to launch into space due to being able to fold up the lightweight foil zone plate.
 Another possibility would be to use a large occulter in space designed to block the light of nearby stars in order to observe their orbiting planets, such as the New Worlds Mission.

 Future ground-based Extremely large telescopes are also of major interest for Direct Imaging.
 Currently three telescopes are planned.
 The Giant Magellan Telescope (GMT) is planned to be in Chile, while the Thirty Meter Telescope (TMT) is planned to be on the island of Hawaii/Hawaiʻi, however, a series of Thirty Meter Telescope protests try to prevent this.
 These telescopes would likely have a first light early in the 2030s, while the third one, the Extremely Large Telescope (ELT) from the European Southern Observatory (ESO), being built in Chile, too, can still reach a first light in 2028 or 2029.